Pythagorean theorem: Euclid's proof

-In outline, here is how the proof in Euclid's Elements proceeds.
+In outline, here is how the proof in Euclid's Elements (Proposition 47 of Book I) proceeds.
 The large square is divided into a left and right rectangle.
 A triangle is constructed that has half the area of the left rectangle.
 Then another triangle is constructed that has half the area of the square on the left-most side.
 These two triangles are shown to be congruent, proving this square has the same area as the left rectangle.
 This argument is followed by a similar version for the right rectangle and the remaining square.
 Putting the two rectangles together to reform the square on the hypotenuse, its area is the same as the sum of the area of the other two squares.
 The details follow.

 Let A, B, C be the vertices of a right triangle, with a right angle at A. Drop a perpendicular from A to the side opposite the hypotenuse in the square on the hypotenuse.
 That line divides the square on the hypotenuse into two rectangles, each having the same area as one of the two squares on the legs.

 For the formal proof, we require four elementary lemmata: